-Killings of 4 Idaho students fuel online sleuths
+EXPLAINER: Killings of 4 Idaho students fuel online sleuths

 It’s unclear whether the killer or killers knew the victims.
 Police and the county prosecutor’s office have released confusing — and at times contradictory — statements about whether the victims were “targeted.”

-On Thursday, the Police Department issued this statement: “We remain consistent in our belief that this was a targeted attack, but investigators have not concluded if the target was the residence or if it was the occupants.”
+On Thursday, the police department issued this statement: “We remain consistent in our belief that this was a targeted attack, but investigators have not concluded if the target was the residence or if it was the occupants.”

 Investigators say nothing appears to have been stolen from the home.